The ITALIAN DISPATCH By Eric J Lyman

 I closed my eyes and took a breath.
 I’m not in Italy anymore.

 In a recent post, Almost Roman, I compared the long, slow process of becoming a Roman to an asymptote -- the elegant mathematical curve that approaches a line forever without crossing it.
-Rome is like that: welcoming but wary.
+Rome feels like that: welcoming but wary.

 I finished writing that post on another trip to Florida, where I stopped to eat at the same burrito place (decent burritos are not easy to find in Rome).